paulasilvatech/Design-to-Code-Dev/docs/10-workshops/README.md

 ### Objectives
 - Set up GitHub Actions workflows for your design system
 - Implement automated testing and linting
-- Create a deployment pipeline for Storybook
+- Create a build pipeline for Storybook
 - Set up versioning and package publishing

 ### Instructions